-The time series of temperature in the deep regions of Georges Basin (Fig. 45; area 26 in Fig. 41) shows a striking similarity to that observed in Emerald Basin.
-This includes the very cold conditions in 1998 (Fig. 40), as well as the low values in the mid-1960s, the sharp rise to a peak in the early-1970s and variable but generally above normal conditions until 1998.
+The time series of temperature in the deep regions of Georges Basin (Fig. 44; area 26 in Fig. 40) shows a striking similarity to that observed in Emerald Basin.
+This includes the very cold conditions in 1998 (Fig. 39), as well as the low values in the mid-1960s, the sharp rise to a peak in the early 1970s and variable but generally above normal conditions until 1998.
 This similarity between basins is not surprising given that the source of the waters for both are the offshore slope waters (Petrie and Drinkwater, 1993).
-On the Canadian portion of Georges Bank (area 28 in Fig. 41), the short period variability is of much higher amplitude than in Georges Basin, for example (Fig. 45).
-This reflects not only the shallower depths (and hence more susceptible to direct and variable atmospheric forcing) but also spatial differences within the area.
-The longer-term trend shows positive anomalies in the 1950s, the low-1960s and a tendency towards positive anomalies since the 1970s.
-However, from the late-1980s on, the long-term temperature trend has not been significantly different than normal.
+On the Canadian portion of Georges Bank (area 28 in Fig. 39), the short period variability is of much higher amplitude than in Georges Basin, for example (Fig. 44).
+This reflects not only the higher temporal fluctuations but also spatial differences within area.
+The longer-term trend shows positive anomalies in the 1950s, the low 1960s and a tendency towards positive anomalies since the 1970s.
+However, from the late 1980s on, the long-term temperature trend has not been significantly different than normal.
 The cold water that was present in the deep waters in 1998 also appeared to influence the bank water.